Diallo75012/djangochatbotAI/notes.md

 }
 ```

-    - in the code: just useit this way for the custom field `user_id` to be populated.
+    - in the code: just use it this way for the custom field `user_id` to be populated.
 Maybe need here to add hashing of the id before storing so it is really anonymized (or an algo that only Devops Security team can verse to identify user (Ban, notify, warn..etc..))

 ```python
 logger = logging.getLogger('agents')